-1.4.3.6 Composite Product Manufacturer Phases of the Life Cycle
+1.4.3.5 Composite Product Manufacturer Phases of the Life Cycle

-38 Although the pertinent phases of the Life cycle associated with the TOE and this Security Target are Phases 2 and 3; It should be noted that parts of the TOE and this Security Target relate to Phase 1 of the TOE life Cycle.
-The user of this document should note the following:

-- Tools and Emulator - Guidance Documents - Code Entry (Security IC Embedded Software Delivery) - 39 Tools and Emulator: To aid with the development of the Security IC Embedded Software, specific tools and an emulator configured to simulate the AT90SC24036RCV and Toolbox can be delivered by Inside.
-The emulator and tools are treated with the same level of protection by Inside as the final IC. - 40 Guidance Documents: To ensure that the end Composite Product is fully protected and that the SFR enforcing mechanisms can not be tampered with or bypassed, user guidance is delivered in Phase 1 to the Security IC Embedded Software Developer.
+- 40 Although the pertinent phases of the Life Cycle associated with the TOE and this Security Target are Phases 2 and 3, it should be noted that parts of the TOE and this Security Target relate to Phase 1 of the TOE life Cycle.
+The user of this document should note the following: - Tools and Emulator - Guidance Documents - Code Entry (Security IC Embedded Software Delivery) - 41 Tools and Emulator: To aid with the development of the Security IC Embedded Software, specific tools and an emulator configured to simulate the AT90SC28880RCFV2 and Toolbox can be delivered by Inside.
+The emulator and tools are treated with the same level of protection by Inside as the final IC. - 42 Guidance Documents: To ensure that the end Composite Product is fully protected and that the SFR enforcing mechanisms cannot be tampered with or bypassed, user guidance is delivered in Phase 1 to the Security IC Embedded Software Developer.
 Delivery procedures are in place to ensure the confidentiality of the sensitive information contained in this documentation set, including secure courier delivery with traceability is followed.
-Also all parties are covered with NDA before any information is delivered (this also is applicable to Tools and Emulator). - 41 Code Entry: Guidance documents and a delivery tool (smartACT) are delivered to the Security IC Embedded Software Developer.
-The guidance document [ACT] describes how to use the smartACT tool and also how to securely transmit the final code to Inside for embedding on the final device.
-As part of the code delivery a Customer Option Form [COF] is also delivered to the Code entry team in EKB, this gives details of the options that the customer may choose for the AT90SC24036RCV device.
+Also all parties are covered with NDA before any information is delivered (this also is applicable to Tools and Emulator). - 43 Code Entry: Guidance documents and a delivery tool (SmartACT) are delivered to the Security IC Embedded Software Developer.
+The guidance document [ACT] describes how to use the SmartACT tool and how to securely transmit the final code to Inside for embedding on the final device.
+As part of the code delivery a Customer Option Form [COF] is also delivered to the Code entry team in Inside Secure, this gives details of the options that the customer may choose for the AT90SC28880RCFV2 device.

-42 Guidance Documents and Code Entry documents are also delivered as evidence for the AGD class, to allow the ITSEF to use these as part of the search for vulnerabilities during the Vulnerability Assessment part of the evaluation.
+Guidance Documents and Code Entry documents are also delivered as evidence for the AGD class, to allow the ITSEF to use these as part of the search for vulnerabilities during the Vulnerability Assessment part of the evaluation.